umbraco/UmbracoDocs/umbraco-cms/tutorials/creating-a-custom-dashboard.md

 ## The end

 With all of the steps completed, you should have a functional dashboard that will let the logged-in user see the changes they made!

-Hopefully this tutorial has given you some ideas on what is possible to do when creating a dashboard.
+Hopefully, this tutorial has given you some ideas on what is possible to do when creating a dashboard.
 Remember to check out the [Angular API docs](../reference/api-documentation.md#backoffice-ui) for more info on all of the resources and services you can find for the backoffice!